IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

+* Recommendation for charters: If the correctness of balloon count is significant, for branched charts, the branch-less `BALLOON:` should be always specified and should be specified after `BALLOONNOR:`, `BALLOONEXP:`, and `BALLOONMAS?`.
+[The `TJACOMPAT:` header](#proposal-iid-tjacompat) can be specified if necessary.
 * TJAPlayer2 for.PC & TJAPlayer3:
   * Unlike in TaikoJiro, the scope fineness of the BALLOON headers is per-difficulty instead of per&ndash;player-side (see [the `LEVEL:` header](#level)).
 Specifically, if a BALLOON header is specified multiple times in its scope, the specified hit amount values is appended to the existent values, instead of replacing all the existent values.
   * The `BALLOON:` header is *erroneously* treated as the `BALLOONNOR:` header.